 Escape the city and relax in the award winning garden next door to York Minster - free to enter on open days.
-Winner of the gold award for Yorkshire in Bloom for the last five years.
+Winner of the gold award for Yorkshire in Bloom for the last six years.

 The history of the garden

 When Frank Green bought the three houses that he used to create Treasurer's House, he also changed their gardens to the basic layout you can still see today.
 His basis of style was the contrast of grass, tree and old stone.
 When excavating for the sunken lawn, so much old masonry was found, Frank thought it must have been used as a stonemasons's yard for the Minster.